pingcap/docs-cn/tidb-binlog/handle-tidb-binlog-errors.md

 Cause: When Pump is started, it notifies all Drainer nodes that are in the `online` state.
 If it fails to notify Drainer, this error log is printed.

 Solution: Use the [binlogctl tool](/tidb-binlog/binlog-control.md) to check whether each Drainer node is normal or not.
 This is to ensure that all Drainer nodes that are in the `online` state are working normally.
 If the state of a Drainer node is not consistent with its actual working status, use the binlogctl tool to change its state and then restart Pump.

+## Data loss occurs during the TiDB Binlog replication

+You need to confirm that TiDB Binlog is enabled on all TiDB instances and runs normally.
+If the cluster version is later than v3.0, use the `curl {TiDB_IP}:{STATUS_PORT}/info/all` command to confirm the TiDB Binlog status on all TiDB instances.